TegelVee/millionhomes/README.md

 ## Overview of the data analysis:

 Before analyzing, I cleaned the data in a df by dividing the address information, e.g. I made a new column for city.
 Also, extra characters like ‘€’ and spaces needed to be cleaned away, and I calculated price per square meter for each listed home.
 The datatypes needed to be partly changed too.
-There were also misleading row with price like 1,234,567, and also building lots for sale, so I cleaned them away.
+There were also misleading rows with prices like 1,234,567, and also building lots, so I cleaned them away.
 Before analyzing, I saved the cleaned data into a new csv.

-Before I found out, what kind of story do I want to write, I made some basic questions, like which are the biggest vs. smallest and most expensive vs. cheapest homes.
+Before I found out, what kind of story do I want to write, I asked some basic questions, like which are the biggest vs. smallest and most expensive vs. cheapest homes.
 I also checked average and median prices and which streets are most popping out from the data.

 When analyzing the data, I understood that not all listings were private homes, but more like entire housing units, B&Bs etc. so I dropped part of data away.

 ## New skills:

-My main goal was to scrape by using something else than requests, so I strengthened my knowledge of using <strong>Playwright</strong>. <strong>Looping through different tabs</strong> and <strong>collecting several elements</strong> was also something, I had not been doing many times earlier.
+My main goal was to scrape content by using something else than requests, so in this project I strengthened my knowledge of using <strong>Playwright</strong>. <strong>Looping through different tabs</strong> and <strong>collecting several elements</strong> was also something I had not been doing many times earlier.
 When cleaning and organizing data, I tried to focus on using <strong>principles of tidy data</strong> and to chain pandas commands.